-(a) Disability Extension.
+- (a) Disability Extension.
 If a Covered Individual is determined by the Social Security Administration to be disabled and the Plan Office is provided timely notice of the determination, all of the Covered Individual's covered family members may be entitled to receive up to an additional 11 months of COBRA Coverage, for a maximum of 29 months.
 This extension is available only for Covered Individuals receiving COBRA Coverage because of the Participant's termination of employment or reduction of hours.
-The disability must have started during the 60day period beginning on first day of COBRA Coverage and must last at least until the end of the period of COBRA Coverage that would be available without the disability extension (generally 18 months).

-7.3 COBRA and Medicare.
-If a covered Employee has a Qualifying Event due to termination of employment or reduction in work hours, and the Qualifying Event occurs less than 18 months after the date the Employee became entitled to Medicare, then the maximum COBRA Coverage period for the Employee's Dependents is extended to the last day of the 36-month period beginning on the date the Employee became entitled to Medicare, while the maximum period of maximum COBRA Coverage period for the covered Employee is 18 months from the Qualifying Event.
+The disability must have started during the 60-day period beginning on first day of COBRA Coverage and must last at least until the end of the period of COBRA Coverage that would be available without the disability extension (generally 18 months). - 7.3 COBRA and Medicare.
+If a covered Employee has a Qualifying Event due to termination of employment or reduction in work hours, and the Qualifying Event occurs less than 18 months after the date the Employee became entitled to Medicare, then the maximum COBRA Coverage period for the Employee's Dependents is extended to the last day of the 36-month period beginning on the date the Employee became entitled to Medicare, while the maximum period of COBRA Coverage for the covered Employee is 18 months from the Qualifying Event.
 If a covered Employee has a Qualifying Event due to termination of employment or reduction in work hours and, after the Employee has elected COBRA Coverage and during the first 18 months of such coverage, the Employee first becomes entitled to Medicare, the Employee's COBRA Coverage will end.
-COBRA Coverage with respect to the covered Employee's Dependents who have elected COBRA Coverage will not be terminated due to the Employee's entitlement to Medicare and may continue through the remainder of the 18-month maximum coverage period.
-For purposes of this article, "entitled to Medicare" means (i) enrollment in Medicare Parts A or B or (ii) having ESRD and (a) having applied for Medicare Part A, (b) having satisfied any waiting period requirement and (c) being either (1) insured under Social Security, (2) entitled to retirement benefits under Social Security or (3) a spouse or dependent of an individual satisfying either (1) or (2).
+However, COBRA Coverage with respect to the covered Employee's Dependents who have elected COBRA Coverage will not be terminated due to the Employee's entitlement to Medicare and may continue through the remainder of the 18-month maximum coverage period.